Procedural Generation of Articulated Simulation-Ready Assets: APPENDIX

-We apply a procedural approach to generate expert trajectories.
-Giving handle assets, we pre-sample candidate pre-grasps and grasp poses according to the handle position and its bounding box.
-Moreover, we use CuRobo to solve IK of pre-grasp poses as initialization of trajectories and use OSC to generate a cartesian linear trajectory to the grasp pose.
-After finger closure, we generate a circular cartesian motion to rotate the handle along the handle joint axis.
-The axis direction and its origin is known given the asset annotations.
-After the rotation is more than 45 degrees, we generate door opening circular motion, given the door joint position and origin.
-As this procedural pipeline may not work for some grasp poses and door assets, we filter the trajectories with success criteria and use the curated trajectories as the imitation learning dataset.
-All our trajectories are generated and rendered in IsaacGym \citep{makoviychuk2021isaacgym}, with its default rendering engine.
+We generate expert trajectories for each task using a Franka Panda robot in IsaacGym \cite{makoviychuk2021isaacgym}.
+During each step, we store both the robot's fingertip's pose and an RGB image from an on-the-shoulder, third-person camera (rendered using IsaacGym's default renderer).
+To generate trajectories, we sample candidate pre-grasps and grasp poses according to the handle position for the door and fridge tasks and the lever position for the toaster task.
+An operation space controller (OSC) is then used to generate a trajectory.
+We design specific paths for each task:

+\begin{itemize} \item \textbf{Pushing open doors:} linear motion to the handle, circular motion to rotate the handle 45 degrees (based on handle–joint distance), and circular motion to push the door open (based on handle–hinge distance). \item \textbf{Pushing toaster lever:} linear motion to the lever. \item \textbf{Pulling open fridge:} linear motion to the handle, grasp, and circular motion to pull the door open (based on handle–hinge distance). \end{itemize}

-The imitation learning policy outputs target 6-dof poses in the robot base and 1-dim for gripper action, instead of delta motion \citep{zhao2023aloha}.
-Here, the input only consists the on-the-shoulder, third-person view RGB image and its fingertip pose (Fig. \ref{fig:sim2real}).
-The training configuration follows \citep{zhao2023aloha}.
-On a real Franka robot, we use DEOXYS to command the real robot with an OSC controller for the absolute target pose.
-We set a relative stiff PD value as the task requires certain strength to solve.
+We train our policy on fingertip poses and RGB images.
+The policy outputs a target 6-DOF pose for the arm in the robot base frame and a single value for the gripper action instead of delta motion \cite{zhao2023aloha}.
+The training configuration follows \cite{zhao2023aloha}.
+We train multiple policies with different hyperparameters for 300 epochs and select the checkpoint with the lowest validation loss.
+The final hyperparameters are described in \tableref{tab:act_hyperparameters}.
+We use Deoxys \cite{zhu2022viola} to command the physical robot with an OSC controller for the absolute target pose.
+We set a relative stiff PD value.